Soumyabrata/Soumyabrata.github.io/application.md

 ### Computer Vision in Remote Sensing

-The future of solving energy crisis lies at the successful integration of solar and re- newable energy into the conventional power grid.
-With the rapid development in pho- togrammetric techniques and low-cost imaging and weather-station data, it is now increasingly easier to collect massive image and other meteorological sensor data of the earth’s atmosphere from the ground.
-The key to many unsolved problems in atmo- spheric studies lies in systematically analyzing these massive data, and fusing these diverse data types to develop new algorithms and techniques.
+The future of solving energy crisis lies at the successful integration of solar and renewable energy into the conventional power grid.
+With the rapid development in photogrammetric techniques and low-cost imaging and weather-station data, it is now increasingly easier to collect massive image and other meteorological sensor data of the earth’s atmosphere from the ground.
+The key to many unsolved problems in atmospheric studies lies in systematically analyzing these massive data, and fusing these diverse data types to develop new algorithms and techniques.
 My research plan in this particular field of atmospheric studies lies at the intersection of remote sensing and computer vision.
 In particular, I am interested to visualize in what ways state-of-the-